Raymii.org

 Published: 30-01-2014 | Author: Remy van Elst | Text only version of this article

-❗ This post is over ten years old.
+❗ This post is over eleven years old.
 It may no longer be up to date.
 Opinions may have changed.

 This is a simple trick to see if you can use passwordless sudo in a script.
 This for example can be usefull in a Nagios plugin which requires sudo.
 Instead of putting the sudo line in your README and otherwise having a NRPE Unable to parse result error, you could just give a nice warning message plus the right sudo configuration rule.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

-You can also sponsor me by getting a Digital Ocean VPS.
-With this referral link you'll get $200 credit for 60 days.
-Spend $25 after your credit expires and I'll get $25!
+Digital Ocea referral link ($200 credit for 60 days.
+Spend $25 after your credit expires and I'll get $25!)

 The example below comes from a Nagios plugin which checks if an OSSEC